orangkucing/MewPro_Iliad/ATmega328PB.md

 >
 >The directory is located under Windows in `/Program Files(x86)/Arduino/hardware` and under Mac in `/Applications/Arduino/Contents/Java/hardware`

+REMARK: Take care to unzip the downloaded file at the proper location!
+More precisely, under Windows do:
+1. Right click the downloaded `hardware.zip` file
+2. Select "Extract all"
+3. Fill the "Files will be extracted to the folder" textbox as /Program Files(x86)/Arduino/hardware
+4. Dialog box "The destination has 5 files with the same names" is shown: Tick "Replace the files in the destination"
+Under Mac do:
+1. Move `hardware.zip` to `/Applications/Arduino/Contents/Java/hardware`
+2. Open "Terminal" application and type the following Unix commands
+3. `cd /Applications/Arduino/Contents/Java/hardware`
+4. `unzip -o hardware.zip`

 # Compile and Upload

 MewPro Bastet and MewPro Iliad share [the same source code](https://github.com/orangkucing/MewPro_Iliad).